The Manufactured Home Buyers Guide

 Tiny Home: 100-400 sq. ft.

 With tiny homes, you are locked in to a restrictive size for easy mobility.
-Manufactured homes must be a built to lengths and widths that are legal for highway transportation, but unlike tiny homes, can be assembled as double- or even triple-wides for more space.
+Manufactured homes must be a built to lengths and widths that are legal for highway transportation, but unlike tiny homes, can be assembled as a multi-section home for more space.
 Stick-built and modular homes, of course, vary from quite small to Beverly Hills-level large!
 But due to more restrictive and expensive building costs, both stick-built and modular homes will have a higher price per square foot, meaning of all four options, manufactured homes offer the most bang for your buck.

 Your home is where you will live – but where will your home live?
 For people who have never bought a home with mobility before, this might not be something they immediately think of.
 Obviously, for stick-built homes, this is not an issue, but what about the rest of them?
 Modular homes require a foundation, and as such, people who purchase modular homes almost always own the land they place them on.
 Once they are assembled, they cannot be moved, so for this category, they are again comparable to site-built.
 And what about the tiny home?
 In many places, it’s hard to live in a tiny house legally.
 Building codes, local zoning laws and county ordinances all must factor into tiny house planning.
 Alternative forms of affordable housing tend to address this issue better than their tiny counterparts.
-Manufactured home builders follow federal Housing and Urban Development codes, so they can be placed almost anywhere that is zoned for a stick-built home.
+Manufactured home builders follow federal Housing and Urban Development codes, so they can often be placed anywhere that is zoned for a stick-built home (though this varies by county ordinances).
 Plus, many buyers have the luxury of placing their new home in a community that has already been zoned accordingly.
-That means not having to sort out your own plumbing, which is something I think most of us could do without!
+That means not having to sort out your own plumbing, electricity, and water hook-up which is something I think most of us could do without!

 If energy efficiency is what you’re after, the average tiny home might win out.
 But for years manufactured homes have been designed with energy efficiency in mind.
 They are the original “green living” home, and are still far more efficient than your average stick-built or modular home.
 Many manufactured home builders are Energy Star Certified, which means their homes are designed to meet the EPA’s strict guidelines for energy efficiency.
 This includes standards for effective insulation, high-performance windows, tight construction ducts and appliances and heating/cooling systems that use less energy.
 So while the tiny house movement tightly couples with less consumption and the “off-grid” lifestyle, manufactured homes are designed to maximize efficiency without sacrificing comfort and amenities.